 At the heart of the issue with stocks is not diversification, but volatility.
 Stocks as an asset class have a history of sometimes getting killed, and now is no exception.
 The issue at hand is risk tolerance, e.g. if your investments lose half their value, are you going to be okay?

 "Rather than diversify, wise investors focus and specialize.
 They get to know the investment category they invest in and how the business works better than anyone else." (p.
-8)
+8)and later

 Of course, when you read what comes next...